cucumber-sp/SFSBuildUpgrade/README.md

 # BuildUpgrade Mod
-_A mod that allows you to edit details directly in the game._
+_A mod that allows you to edit parts directly in the game._

 ## How to install BuildUpgrade Mod 🚀